MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/listview-and-gridview.md

 ![List view items with a data template](images/listview-itemstemplate.png)

 Data templates are the primary way you define the look of your list view.
 They can also have a significant impact on performance if your list displays a large number of items.
 In this article, we use simple string data for most of the examples, and don't specify a data template.
-For more info and examples of how to use data templates and item containers to define the look of items in your list or grid, see [List view item templates](listview-item-templates.md).
+For more info and examples of how to use data templates and item containers to define the look of items in your list or grid, see [Item containers and templates](item-containers-templates.md).

 ## Change the layout of items